-2. The graphics appear much clearer in the book of abstracts if images are submitted as a .gif file saved directly from the drawing program, and it is suggested that you draw the structure 4 times larger than you normally would before saving it as a gif file.
+2. The graphics appear much clearer in the book of abstracts if images are submitted as a tiff/tif files created at 300 dpi saved directly from the drawing program.

 3. The title is to be in lower case except for the first word in the title, the first word after a colon and proper names or acronyms.

 4. Please check that authors from the same institution have the same address to avoid redundant addresses in the abstract.
 There is a radiobutton as new authors are added to simplify the process.

 5. If multiple papers are being submitted please indicate this in the comments so that scheduling conflicts can be avoided.